TheTechTee/Taofeek-Data-Analytics-Portfolio/README.md

 📁 Data Cleaning and Transformation: Used SQL to clean and organize messy datasets for seamless analysis.
 Explore SQL Projects

-4. Tableau Projects (Coming Soon!)
+4. Tableau Projects
 As I continue growing, I’m diving into Tableau for advanced data visualizations.
-My upcoming project will showcase:

 🌟 Why This Portfolio?